 Secure session is established by either underlying network mechanism or OMA SEC_CF.

-Physical pairing & entity discovery
+Physical pairing

 In this step, physical connection between PN GW device and PNE device is established by underlying PN technology, after which PN GW and PNE discover each other.

+(Editor note: More explanation or reference to other section may be added.)

+Entity discovery

+In this step, PN GW and PNE discover each other

-(Editor note: More explanation may be added by other CRs.)
+(Editor note: More explanation or reference to other section may be added.)

+Connection setup initiation

+PNE sends PN GW a connection setup request.

+By using underlying network security mechanism, a device which has PNE is authenticated and authorized by a device which has PN GW

+PNE checks if it already has ID and Entity-User Key.
+If it does, subsequent procedures in the 5th step is skipped.
+Otherwise, it continues processing 5th and later steps.

 ID & Entity-User Key assignment for PNE

-PNE checks if it already has ID and Entity-User Key.
-If it already has, subsequent procedures in the 3rd step are skipped.
-Otherwise, it continues processing b) and later.

-b), c) and d) PNE requests ID assignment to PN GW, which generates PNE’s ID and sends it back to PNE.
+PN GW or CPNS Server generates ID to be assigned PNE.
+Depending on the ID schema, CPNS Entity which generates ID differs.

-Entity-User Key is assigned to PNE by either CPNS server initiated assignment or PN GW initiated assignment as described in 5.3.1.12.5 “Entity-User Key Assignment”.
+Entity-User Key is assigned to PNE by either CPNS server generated assignment or PN GW generated assignment as described in 5.3.1.12.5 “Entity-User Key Assignment”.
 Example flows are shown in Appendix B.1 “Entity-User Key assignment”.

 Secure session establishment between PNE and PN GW